 Deepwove ODM: Custom development from the brand's moodboard, sketch, or design IP.
 Pattern, fabric sourcing, sampling, and production are all handled by Deepwove.
 The brand owns the design.

 That distinction shapes everything downstream.
-When a brand sends a moodboard with three reference garments, two fabric directions, and a silhouette note, Deepwove's pattern team builds the pattern from scratch.
+When a brand sends a moodboard with three reference garments, two fabric directions, and a silhouette note, Deepwove's in-house pattern team builds the pattern from scratch.
 The fabric sourcing specialists run a parallel hunt across mill partners — a real founder pain that often eats more weeks than the sampling itself.
 The first sample is reviewed against the brand's reference, not against a factory archive.
 Most styles reach approved sample in 2-3 development iterations; first-round approvals are not uncommon when the brief is tight.

 ODM doesn't mean Deepwove builds the brand for you.
 The vision, the IP, the aesthetic — those stay with the founder.
 Deepwove develops the garment, not the brand.